 2. Gender Does Play A Part

 I believe in nature as the most significant determinant of personality based on my 11 years of raising sons.
 And that says something—given I know and believe healthy nurture is imperative based on my training as a marriage and family therapist!
-But no matter nature or nurture, science says gender plays a role in development that cannot be ignored.
-For example, research has shown that the stereotype that girls talk earlier are more socially attuned to the needs and emotions of others and more capable than boys for sitting down for a structured game of play is more or less true even though many of these traits tend to even out with age.
+But no matter whether it is nature or nurture, science says gender plays a role in development that cannot be ignored.
+For example, research shows that the stereotype of girls talking earlier, more socially attuned to the needs and emotions of others, and more capable than boys of sitting down for a structured game of play is more or less accurate, even though many of these traits tend to even out with age.1

-Now clearly, this doesn’t mean that every girl speaks earlier than boys or that all girls are interested in sitting and playing with dolls versus running on the playground, but there is research that says a girl is more prone to excel in these areas at an earlier age.
-So comparing a girl to a boy with development is not necessarily fair.
-(If your experience with boys and girls has been different, I would love to hear more in the comments!)
+Clearly, this doesn’t mean that every girl speaks earlier than boys or that all girls are interested in sitting and playing with dolls versus running on the playground, but there is research that says a girl is more prone to excel in these areas at an earlier age.1 So comparing a girl to a boy with development is not necessarily fair.
+(If your experience with boys and girls differs, I would love to hear more!)

 3. The Young Version of a Child is NOT the Adult Version